Mexican pointy boots

 Mexican pointy boots (Spanish: Botas picudas mexicanas) or tribal boots (Spanish: botas tribaleras) are a style of pointed fashion boots made with elongated toes that were a popular footwear for men in parts of Mexico.
-The boots were commonly worn in an ironic and comedic way by males involved in the trival music subculture that thrived in the early 2010s.
+The boots were commonly worn in an ironic and comedic way by males involved in the tribal music subculture that thrived in the early 2010s.

 Origin and expansion

-The boots reportedly originated around 2009 in Monterrey in the Mexican state of Nuevo León, located in Northeastern Mexico.
-Following their creation, the trend had expanded to parts of the United States where large numbers of Monterreyen migrants live, particularly in Dallas, Texas, but also in Tennessee, Mississippi and Oklahoma.
+The boots originated in an unknown location sometime before 2002 and were used in Mazatlan, Sinaloa during carnival by many performers.
+Following their creation, the trend had expanded to parts of the United States, particularly in Dallas, Texas, but also in Tennessee, Mississippi and Oklahoma.

 Design

 The pointy boots are made by elongating the toe of normal boots by as much as 5 ft, causing the toes to curl up toward the knees.
 The boots are then further modified according to the wearer's personal taste.
 Alterations incorporate paint and sequins and can go as far as adding flashing LEDs, disco balls, and mirrors.